 As a leader, Lee is recognized for her thought-leadership, building the women’s funding movement, and use of research as the basis for grantmaking and policy priorities.
 She founded and served on the Executive Committee of Prosperity Together, a nonpartisan coalition of public women’s foundations who at the White House in November 2015 publicly committed $100 million to improve the economic security of low-income women and their families in America.

 Lee has received dozens of distinguished awards over the years.
-The Women’s Foundation, along with seven other women’s foundations across the country, received a 2017 Leadership in Equity and Diversity (LEAD) award from the Women’s Funding Network for launching the Young Women’s Initiative of Minnesota and demonstrating determination, leadership, and innovation within the philanthropic community to in promote gender and racial equity.
-Lee received American Family Insurance’s 2016 Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “Protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
-Also in 2016, Lee received the Distinguished Alumni Award from Augsburg College, in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg College.
+In 2017, WFMN and seven other women’s foundations received the Leadership in Equity and Diversity award from the Women’s Funding Network for launching the Young Women’s Initiative of Minnesota and demonstrating determination, leadership, and innovation within the philanthropic community to in promote gender and racial equity.
+In 2016, Lee received American Family Insurance’s Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
+That same year, Lee received the Distinguished Alumni Award from Augsburg University (Minneapolis) in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg University.

 Lee has been published in state and national media and in journals about her leadership to drive gender and racial equity, the role of women’s foundations to drive systems change, and the world of philanthropy.